-Koch also has a long list of bills on which he has been primary or secondary author, often dealing with utilities and the judiciary, the two subject matters he has overseen as a committee chair in the House and then the Senate.
+Koch also has a long list of bills on which he has been primary or secondary author, often dealing with utilities and the judiciary, two of the subject matters he has overseen as a committee chair in the House and then the Senate.
 Koch had a rare spate of bad press in 2015 when The Indianapolis Star called attention to his authoring a House bill to strip local governments of their ability to regulate oil and gas drilling while he had investments in oil and gas companies.
 Ethics rules prohibit legislators from authoring or voting on legislation that would have a unique, direct and substantial personal financial benefit; Koch said any personal benefit from his bill would be “very indirect, unsubstantial and not unique” but he effectively withdrew the bill soon after.

 A Koch-authored Senate bill in 2017 was credited with expanding broadband access in underserved areas by allowing rural electric utilities to use existing easements and infrastructure, an effort he is expanding in 2020 with new legislation.
 He was named Legislator of the Year by ARC of Indiana, an advocacy group for the intellectually disabled, for his work on a 2019 law allowing “supported decision-making arrangements’’ in lieu of more restrictive guardianships.
 Though not outspokenly conservative on social issues from the floor, he broke from more mainstream leadership to vote against bills in 2019 that expanded gambling, allowed sentencing enhancements for bias crimes and legalized hemp.